Burst timescales and luminosities link young pulsars and fast radio bursts

-Here we present a spectro-polarimetric study of 4 \frb\ bursts detected with the Effelsberg 100-m telescope during a broader localisation campaign using \emph{ad hoc} interferometric observations with dishes from the European Very-long-baseline Interferometry (VLBI) Network (EVN).
-In \S2 we describe the observations and data; in \S3 we present the analysis and results; in \S4 we discuss the implications of our findings for understanding the origin and emission mechanism of repeating FRBs; and finally we summarize our results in \S5.
+Here we present a spectro-polarimetric study of 5 \frb\ bursts detected with the Effelsberg 100-m telescope during a broader localisation campaign (Kirsten et al.\,submitted) using \emph{ad hoc} interferometric observations with dishes from the European Very-long-baseline interferometry (VLBI) Network (EVN).
+In this Article we present both extremely high time resolution, and lower time resolution analyses of the bursts, with full polarimetry, and thereafter discuss the observational connections between \frb\ and well-studied repeating FRBs, the Crab pulsar and the Galactic magnetar \sgr.